 - Researcher Rates

-Click here to enter a work order with the FHL Maintenance Dept for needed repairs or fabrication.
-Please be sure to specify a budget number in the work description when the work should be charged to a budget.
+Here you can place work orders for repairs or fabrications directly with the FHL Maintenance Dept. Please be sure to specify a budget number in the work description when the work will be charged to a budget.

 The FHL stockroom provides most reagents, labware, photographic materials, and small items of equipment at a nominal charge to students or investigators.
 Persons needing unusual materials, large quantities, or special equipment should make their own arrangements in advance.
 Contact Jeannie Meredith for Stockroom assistance.

 Various lab equipment is available for common use.